andif888/terraform-azure-devicetrust/README.md

 - BYOD - Windows 10 Client without domain join

 ## Requirements
-You need Terraform installed and a Azure Subscription.
+You need a Azure Subscription.
+If you have for example a Windows Azure MSDN Subscription you can easily use this.
+Running it for some hours cost only a few cents.
+You need Terraform installed.
 To install Terraform please checkout https://www.terraform.io/downloads.html

 You need a azure storage account, which is used to save the `terraform.tfstate` offsite in Azure.
 You can use [backend_az_storage.sh](backend_az_storage.sh) as starting point to create an Azure storage account using Azure CLI.
 For further information see https://docs.microsoft.com/en-us/azure/terraform/terraform-backend